D’eux and Other Sorrows by Laurie Byro, Cowboy Buddha Publishing, LLC, Benton, Arkansas, 80 Pages, $14.98, Available on Amazon

 by Michael Fallon

 D’eux and Other Sorrows by Laurie Byro is a very well designed and attractive book with a beautiful cover and illustrations by the poet’s husband, Michael Byro, rendered in a pointillist style, most of which are based on or inspired by the paintings of Vincent Van Gogh.
-D’eux means “the two” and refers to the first two tragedies in this book, those of Vincent Van Gogh and Isadora Duncan.
+Deux (without the apos) means “ two” and likely refers to the first two tragedies in this book, those of Vincent Van Gogh and Isadora Duncan.
+D’eux (with the apos) means “of them” and could refer to Van Gough and Duncan as well as to the many other tragic lives which have inspired this collection.
 It is fortunate that the book is so visually appealing given Byro’s subject matter and the fact that she requires much of her readers; especially if they are not very familiar with the many historical figures and events she refers to in her poems.

-The book opens with poems inspired by the lives of Vincent and Theo Van Gogh, which often quote directly from the brothers’ correspondence as well as from Paul Gauguin and other associates of Vincent’s.
+The book opens with poems inspired by the lives of Vincent and Theo Van Gogh, which often attempt to recreate the brothers’ correspondence as well as that of Paul Gauguin and other associates of Vincent’s.
 The point here is to imagine the interior voices of Vincent and Theo Van Gogh and of Vincent’s models and other associates, to paint Post- Impressionist interiors of these subjects with language and imagery, and to evoke these beautiful and often troubled souls by an act of imagination.
 However, Byro often examines not only how tragic characters like Vincent Van Gough and Isadora Duncan see the world and themselves, but also how others perceive them, and thus we see them from both inside and outside.